 - Oily fish

 These sources are great for building good vision and immunity and act as effective antioxidants.
 The best part is that Vitamin A in these vegetables is in the form of beta carotene, which is good for your body and can be easily introduced to your maternal diet.

-Liver consumption during pregnancy can be beneficial since it is rich in iron, protein, and folic acid.
+Liver consumption during pregnancy can be beneficial since it is a protein, folic acid, and iron rich food.
 However, the liver also contains high amounts of vitamin A in the form of retinol, which may increase the risk of congenital abnormalities.
 Hence, some doctors recommend against consuming liver and liver products such as cod liver oil supplements and sauces containing liver.
 Instead, you could include carrots, pumpkin, spinach, etc., in your pregnancy diet for a healthy dose of vitamin A. However, if you are craving liver during pregnancy, consult your gynecologist to know if you can safely consume it and add it in your balanced diet.